Posted 08.17.2022 by Tomori Uriel

 Apple is invested in hearing from customers — not just listening but also resolving issues.
 Customers know what they want to experience, and their ideas will help you keep up with their changing expectations and other ongoing changes in the market, which occur faster and faster today.

 What’s one way to be proactive about feedback in a community forum?
 When you spot a feature request and notice multiple supportive responses, that’s a real opportunity to use feedback to your company’s advantage.

 Companies that have online communities create links between their customers and their employees.
 If open-door communication is a top priority, you can create your forum so that struggling customers can tag any relevant person up the chain — up to the CEO — in a conversation.
 On a more standard level, you can create a community where customers post a question and wait for a response from a customer support agent.

-Online communities and forums offer a level of transparency that is difficult to achieve elsewhere.
-The space also lends itself to building and maintaining a sense of personal accountability between customers and the organization.
+Online communities and forums offer transparency that is difficult to achieve elsewhere.
+The space also contributes to building and maintaining a sense of personal accountability between customers and the organization.

 For example, after SpaceX’s BFR announcement, Elon Musk hosted an AMA on Reddit’s r/space sub to provide more details to enthusiastic fans.